tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 “You may think that,” Dr Oliver said.
 “It is normal to blame the unnatural on things like stress or not getting enough sleep.
 I have students coming in thinking they are disassociating when in reality, they are drinking heavily throughout the night and the alcohol is affecting them.
 However, what you are describing sounds like you have suppressed memories that have deeply affected your mental state,” her expression darkened.

 “Your brain has shut down the possibility of trauma and is acting like nothing has happened.
 However, your body still feels it, and is still reacting to it even now.”
 Before I could protest, she leaned forward.
 “Iris, I’m going to ask you some questions—and some of them may trigger certain emotions and memories,” She studied me before retracting back in her chair.
 “If you would prefer for me to not proceed, I can make you another appointment and we can talk about it another time.
-However, I would suggest against that if this is affecting your daily life.”
+In this case, I would suggest against that if this is affecting your daily life.”

 I found myself nodding, swallowing sour bile creeping up my throat.
 “I’m okay,” I whispered.
 “I’m fine with answering questions.”